| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 to be a voice for life and religious freedom for women at

+the conference.
 Under the banner of "Equality, Development and Peace," the

 women's conference began in late August as approximately 20,000